Capital Gains Tax & Property Tax on Property Sale in Pakistan (2026)

 Adv Zain Ul Abdin Kharal at Kharal Law Associates advises property owners in Karachi on capital gains tax planning, WHT obligations, FBR valuation implications, and annual property tax compliance — DHA, Clifton, PECHS, Gulshan, Gulistan-e-Johar, North Nazimabad, Saddar, Korangi, Malir, and across Karachi.

-Plan your property sale tax position before you sign anything
+What should you know about Plan your property sale tax position before you sign anything?

 General legal information — not tax advice on your specific transaction.
 All rates are set by annual Finance Acts and change every year — verify current figures with a qualified tax advisor before any property transaction.